Bernardo O'Higgins: Role in Chilean independence movement

 O'Higgins was back on his estates in Laja, having retired from the Army the previous year due to poor health, when news came of the invasion.
 O'Higgins mobilised his local militia and marched to Concepcion, before moving on to Talca, meeting up with Carrera, who was to take command of the new army.
 Carrera sent O'Higgins to cut the Spanish off at Linares; O'Higgins' victory there resulted in his promotion to colonel.
 The unsuccessful Siege of Chillan followed, where O'Higgins produced a brave but unspectacular performance; however, as commander, Carrera took most of the blame for the defeat, weakening his prestige with the Junta back in Santiago.
 O'Higgins continued to campaign against the royalists, fighting with a reckless courage that would make him famous.
 In October, fighting at the Battle of El Roble under Carrera, O'Higgins took effective command at a crucial moment and gave one of his more famous orders:

 Lads!
 Live with honor, or die with glory!
 He who is brave, follow me!

 Despite being injured, O'Higgins went on to pursue the royalist forces from the field.
 The Junta in Santiago reassigned command of the army from Carrera, who had retreated during the battle, to O'Higgins, who then appointed Juan Mackenna as commandant-general.
 Carrera was subsequently captured and imprisoned by the royalist forces; in his absence, in May 1814 O'Higgins supported the Treaty of Lircay, which promised a halt to the fighting.
 Once released, however, Carrera violently opposed both O'Higgins' new role and the treaty, overthrowing the Junta in a coup in July 1814 and immediately exiling Mackenna.

 O'Higgins turned to focus on Carrera, and their forces met at the battle of Las Tres Acequias, where Carrera's brother Luis inflicted a modest defeat on O'Higgins.
-Further conflict was postponed by news that the royalists had decided to ignore the recent treaty, and were threatening Concepción under the leadership of General Mariano Osorio.
+Further conflict was postponed by the news that the royalists had decided to ignore the recent treaty, and were threatening Concepción under the leadership of General Mariano Osorio.
 Carrera and O'Higgins decided to reunite the army and face the common threat.
 Carrera's plan was to draw the Spaniards to the Angostura del Paine, while O'Higgins preferred the town of Rancagua.
 They decided to make a stand at the Angostura de Paine, a gorge that formed an easily defended bottleneck.
 At the last hour, however, O'Higgins instead garrisoned the nationalist forces at the main square of Rancagua.
 Carrera did not arrive with reinforcements, and O'Higgins and his forces were promptly surrounded in October.
 After an entire day of fighting at the battle of Rancagua, the Spanish commander, Mariano Osorio, was victorious—but O'Higgins managed to break out with a few of his men, issuing the command:Those who can ride, ride!
 We will break through the enemy!